jbeard4/SCION/README.md

 ### model.prepare(function(err, fnModel) {}, executionContext, hostContext)

-Prepare the model by downloading source scripts and constructing a host execution context for the SCXML datamodel.
+Prepare the model by recursively downloading external scripts referenced by script/@src, and SCXML documents references by invoke/@src, then constructing a host execution context for the SCXML datamodel.

 ### new scxml.scion.Statechart(fnModel, options)

-The Statechart constructor creates an interpreter instance from a model object.
+The Statechart constructor creates an interpreter instance from a fnModel object.

 ```javascript
     //same model can be used to create multiple interpreter instances